noelloxton/EEE4022S-VSRoboArm/readme.txt

     time of writing this...

     1) Install ROS Melodic - http://wiki.ros.org/melodic/Installation/Ubuntu
+    2) Install MOVEIT for ROS melodic - http://docs.ros.org/en/melodic/api/moveit_tutorials/html/doc/getting_started/getting_started.html
-    2) Download and install the robot arm using the following set of instructions (These are taken from Matthew Markey's source code https://github.com/matthewmarkey44/eee4022f)
+    3) Download and install the robot arm using the following set of instructions (These are taken from Matthew Markey's source code https://github.com/matthewmarkey44/eee4022f)

         1. Make a custom directory for your workspace "mkdir <your_workspace_name>"